Is a Plant-Based Diet sufficient for growth?

 Something that I often hear from patients is a concern of maintaining a good weight status on a plant based diet.
 Like any diet, knowing our body’s nutrient needs is essential to achieving and maintaining a healthy weight.
 It’s very easy to find plant-based foods that are nutrient dense and help maintain a healthy weight!

 What could a day of eating look like while following a plant-based diet?
-I’m glad you asked! plant-based diet
+I’m glad you asked!
+Whitness Nutrition Blogger Whitney Stuart answers Is a Plant-Based Diet sufficient for growth? - in photo: a bowl of avocado, grains, and other vegetables

 Meals like these can be a bit more difficult to balance for blood sugar because plant foods tend to be higher in carbs.
 Like any meal, it’s important to be aware of your carb content and don’t go overboard – i’m looking at your veggie burger on a bun!